Herbal Respiratory Remedies

 Herbs: slippery elm, comfrey root, mullein leaf, marshmallow.

 5. Anti-spasmodic - you want these herbs when you have developed spasms of coughing and wheezing.
 They will ease down, or hold back that desperate need to cough.
-Athough, you should remember that if you do have an inflammed mass of mucous in your lungs, you want to cough it out, or you will only grow sicker and have pneumonia or plurisy next.
+Although, you should remember that if you do have an inflamed mass of mucous in your lungs, you want to cough it out, or you will only grow sicker and have pneumonia or pleurisy next.
 So do allow yourself, or your child, to cough as much as possible if you are able to bring up the yucky mess.
 If not, use the expectorant herbs first, then take the anti-spasmodic ones when you desperately need to rest from the coughing.

 Herbs: cramp bark, passion flower, lobelia, skullcap, valerian, boneset.